jfletcher20/gan-synthesis/README.md

 - Required Python libraries - ipykernel, torch, matplotlib and others required by the script

-HOW TO RUN IPYNB SCRIPT ON GPU (on Windows):
+How to run .ipynb script on GPU (on Windows):

-Step 1.
+- Step 1.
 Have Nvidia GPU

-Step 2.
+- Step 2.
 Add to PATH: C:\Program Files (x86)\Microsoft Visual Studio\<VERSION>\Community\VC\Auxiliary\Build\vcvars64.bat

-Step 3.
+- Step 3.
 Install Nvidia CUDA (v.
 11 if Visual Studio 2019, or v.
 12 if Visual Studio 2022)

-Step 4.
+- Step 4.
 Run .ipynb script in VS Code

 Otherwise, just use CPU (not recommended)